jeygith/cleanuperr/variables.md

 - Required: No.

 > [!WARNING]
-> Setting `QUEUECLEANER__STALLED_DELETE_PRIVATE=true` means you don't care about seeding, ratio, H&R and potentially losing your tracker account.
+> Setting `QUEUECLEANER__STALLED_DELETE_PRIVATE=true` means you don't care about seeding, ratio, H&R and potentially losing your private tracker account.

 #